gmlang/masterr/_posts/da/2017-01-30-prediction-vs-interpretability.md

 ---

 When it comes to model interpretability and prediction performance, we often just can't have the best of both worlds.
 But we almost always want a model that both makes sense and predicts well.
-This is especially true if we or the end user of the model have expert domain (for example, medicine) knowlege.
-When presented with a model, the domain expert's state of mind is usually like this.
+This is especially true if we  have expert domain (for example, medicine) knowlege.
+When presented with a model, the domain expert's state of mind is usually like this:

 * I know more X causes more Y (by my domain knowlege, experience, intuition and etc.), the model has a big positive coefficient in front of X, so it makes sense.
 I trust the model.
 * I never thought more X could cause more Y, but the model says so.
 This is interesting.
 Why would this be?